thelanman/ftp-mirror/README.md

-# FTP-Buckup
+# FTP-Backup

 This command line utility was born out of the need to automatically backup files off a mobile device via FTP.
-While initially researching the problem, I found many apps that backedup mobile files to third party services such as Google Drive, OneDrive, Dropbox, etc. but none that would backup to a a sharedrive or FTP server running on the home LAN.
+While initially researching the problem, I found many apps that backed up mobile files to third party services such as Google Drive, OneDrive, Dropbox, etc. but none that would backup to a a sharedrive or FTP server running on the home LAN.
 I also did not want to be bothered by using a USB to connect mobile device to PC and navigate files and do this process by hand.

 Enter [ES File Explorer](https://play.google.com/store/apps/details?id=com.estrongs.android.pop&hl=en).
 This app is by far the best mobile file manager.
 One of the cooler features is that it allows you to turn your phone into a mobile FTP server.
 So now with one tap of the button on the phone to turn on the server and one command to run this script on the PC, I can sync all specified files to my main home storage!